 The Dark Descent, edited by David G. Hartwell (Tor, 1987)

-Books of Blood, Volumes One to Three, by Clive Barker (Berkley, 1998)
+Books of Blood, Volumes Four to Six, by Clive Barker (Sphere, 2007)

 There were some great elements in this story that I wish had been played up and put front-and-center, but they mostly remained in the background and only revealed toward the end of the story.
 Here’s what we’ve got: Jerry is trying to broker a deal for a shady real estate developer to purchase a defunct indoor swimming pool center.
 They encounter some elusive young women in the complex who intrigue the shady real estate guy a bit too much.
 He thinks Jerry is trying to pull a scam on him and he and his thugs beat up Jerry and trash his apartment.
 The violence and threats are well done and set a nice tone.
 The swimming pool center is actually home to a strange being (“The Madonna,” one presumes) that gives birth to monsters.
 Really, really cool monsters, though there are a few brief passages about them.
 Oh how I wish there had been more of the Madonna and her spawn in the story!
 The ending gets a bit fuzzy, as sometimes happens with Barker’s work.
 Not a bad story by any means, but I wish it had been crisper.

 Black Wings of Cthulhu 3, edited by S.T.
 Joshi (Titan Books, 2015)

 Contains nothing terribly interesting or enlightening—just a brief, rough effort to group the stories together thematically.